 Jira Service Management calculates minutes, hours, days, and weeks by using the working hours set in the associated calendar.
-It calculates a month and a year by using approximations of 4 weeks and 12 months respectively.

-Read Create and edit calendars to learn how to track your teams' working hours and assign calendars to an goal.
+It calculates a month and a year by using approximations of 4 weeks and 12 months, respectively.
+Learn how to track your teams' working hours and assign calendars to a goal